-The Temple of Olympian Zeus:
+The Temple of Olympian Zeus up close:

 Afterwards Sidian and I joined up with my colleague’s husband, Christos, who was gracious enough to host me for a late dinner over spirited conversations about travel, work, our mutual friends, Greece, its war-torn history, and its unpredictable economy:

 After a few drinks, I headed to bed before my morning flight back home.

 But before I leave here, my stay in Athens wouldn’t be complete without mentioning my time at the Grande Bretagne.
 Its old world charm was balanced enough with modern bells and whistles.
 This place was one of the best hotel experiences I’ve had and staying there makes me feel guilty to call myself a monsooner at this point.